Engee documentation

 Transition graphs

-Transition graphs (flow charts) are graphical constructs that represent the flow of operations or logic in a system.
+Transition graphs (flow chart) are graphical constructs that represent the flow of operations or logic in the system.
 Graphs are constructed using nodes, transitions and transitions by default.
-Such graphs are used in modelling decision trees, iterative loops, etc.
+Such graphs are used in modeling decision trees, iterative cycles, etc.

-• The transition graph is executed at each step of the Chart block operation;
+• The transition graph is executed at each step of the Chart block;

-• The actions and conditions that determine the behaviour of the model are set on the transitions.
+• Actions and conditions that determine the behavior of the model are set on transitions.

-For more details on the logic of the transition graph, see. here.
+For more information about the logic of the transition graph, see here.

-Transitions in the transition graph occur according to transition priority.
-The priority of a transition determines the order in which they are evaluated and executed if the conditions of multiple transitions are simultaneously true.
+Transitions in the transition graph occur in accordance with the priority of transitions.
+Transition priority determines the order in which they are evaluated and executed if the conditions of several transitions are true at the same time.
 If multiple transitions are possible from a node, their priorities will be assigned automatically.
-They can be changed later manually.
+In the future they can be changed manually.

-Examples of realisation of if-else and while constructions with the help of transition graphs:
+Examples of the implementation of if-else and while constructs using transition graphs:

 If-Else While